xolvio/chimp-datasources-generator/README.md

 ## What

-A helper that autogenerates DataSource compatible APIs per controller in a given microservice, based on OpenAPI/Swagger specification.
+Helper that autogenerates DataSource-compatible APIs per controller for a given microservice, based on OpenAPI/Swagger specification.

 ## Why